 It has been a busy year for the VLN Primary School ALLiS Project, and we are gearing up to grow participation in Asian Languages in 2017.
-Make the most of this FREE opportunity to get on the learning pathway with Mandarin, Korean, Japanese language and culture.
+Help your students engage by getting on the learning pathway with Mandarin, Korean, Japanese language and culture.
 Watch Reuben's Mandarin Learning Journey!
 Here are some snippets from our MoE milestone:

 "We had 22 schools and 16 online programmes on the weekly timetable, including Asian Inquiry Project.
 5 of our schools have Chinese programmes face to face with a MLA (Mandarin Language Assistant).
 5 of our schools also provide face to face asian language programmes in addition to online programmes.
 Tagalog classes are being taught by senior students from Rosmini College, and in 2017 will extend to 3 more classes and other dialects."

 "Senior students are keen to participate and facilitate global connections for our younger students and to teach & tutor our students directly.
 There have been some successful connections with Korea that are set to continue into 2017.
 Geoff’s Korean students presented with him at ULearn in October, with the purpose of encouraging more teachers to participate.

 Having an MLA (Yue) as part of our programme has boosted schools cluster participation and interest in Chinese.
 We have been able to include Yue in our online classes and she has worked with Halfmoon Bay, Stewart Island throughout the year.
 First with the whole school in the first semester and then with a smaller group of students who elected to continue in Semester 2.
 This was noticed and mentioned by Prime Minister Key in the house during a debate on CoOLs."